 As a teenager in Southern California, Scott Martin used to deliver Christmas trees to customers.
 “Because I worked in a nursery I thought, ‘Why do people cut down trees to bring in the house when there are perfectly good living trees that can be brought in the house and afterwards they keep on living,'” he told Spectrum News in 2019.
 So as an adult, he founded The Living Christmas Co., which delivers live, potted trees that families care for during the holidays, and he’ll return to pick them up.
 Then, he will rent the same tree to another family next year, saving the life of a tree.
 Needing money for capital and infrastructure, he went on “Shark Tank” and found some disbelievers.
 But Cuban, calling himself a “believer in convenience with a conscience,” invested $150,000 for 40% of the company.
 The company is still in business, but not much is known about its growth and revenues.

 So, how does a business owner get their idea in front of Cuban and, perhaps, score some venture capital?
-Email is the key — with a little digging, you can find his address online.
-Cuban told “Raising the Bar” podcast hosts Alli Webb and Adrian Koehler that he spends hours a day glancing through emails and responding to those that catch his attention.
+Email is the key — you can find his address online with a bit of digging.
+Cuban told “Raising the Bar” podcast hosts Alli Webb and Adrian Koehler that he spends hours glancing through emails and responding to those that catch his attention.

-Your best bet for avoiding Cuban’s email trash can and his auto-delete filter is to not waste a second of his time.
+Your best bet for avoiding Cuban’s email trash can and his auto-delete filter is not to waste a second of his time.
 “You’ve got one paragraph to get my attention,” he told Webb and Koehler.
-Get right to the point about what your product does, and avoid making exaggerated claims.
-If your product is viable and your email is one of the 10% or so Cuban reads in depth, your business could make its way into Cuban’s investment portfolio.
+Get to the point about what your product does, and avoid making exaggerated claims.
+If your product is viable and your email is one of the 10% or so Cuban reads in-depth, your business could make its way into Cuban’s investment portfolio.